faisalfs10x/faisalfs10x.github.io/_posts/THM/2020-08-05-AttacktiveDirectory.md

 ---

-99% of Corporate networks run off of AD.
+TryHackMe CTF: 99% of Corporate networks run off of AD.
 But can you exploit a vulnerable Domain Controller?

 ### Scanning the target host for open ports.
 Basic enumeration tactics will yield a number of ports open.
 Using a popular enumeration tool that's built on Linux 4 Windows will reveal some information, not a lot to work with however.